Valentine’s Day Magic Paper Towel Experiment

 The idea behind this experiment is very simple— simply fold a paper towel in half and draw the same design on both layers of paper towel.
 The top layer should be just an outline of your drawing (in permanent marker) while the bottom layer should be filled in with washable markers.

 Once the drawing is done, drop the folded paper towel into a shallow dish filled with water and watch the magic happen!
-The marker from the bottom layer will soak through to the top and your outline will instantly be filled in with colour.
+The marker from the bottom layer will soak through to the top and your outline will instantly be filled in with color.

 One of the great things about this experiment is that it can be adapted in pretty much every way that you can think of.
 (Draw rainbows in the summer for particularly impressive results!)
 You can even use it to help your kids learn math in a fun way!